rpucella/Interactive-SVG/README.md

    _trigger_ _id_ `->` _action_ _id_ ... _id_ `->` ... -> _action_ _id_ ... _id_

-which described a sequence of actions to be performed when the given trigger is performed.
+which describes a sequence of actions to be performed when the given trigger happens.

 A trigger is one of:
 * `click`: the user clicks on the specified element (given by the